TomChicken-on-github/Neko-Sponsor-Page/README.md

 }
 ```

-### 📱 Browser Compatibility
+### 📱 Compatibility

 - Chrome 60+
 - Firefox 60+
 - Safari 12+
 - Edge 79+
 - Opera 47+
-- Mobile browsers supported
+- Mobile Device Size supported

 ### 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GPLv3 License - see the [LICENSE](LICENSE) file for details.

 ---